check

 Question 19 of 28

-Firewalls, routers, and Wi-Fi networks are secured with strong passwords.
+Firewalls, routers, and Wi-Fi networks are secured with unique strong passwords.

 A